kipoi/kipoi-veff/README.md

 [![CircleCI](https://circleci.com/gh/kipoi/kipoi-veff.svg?style=svg)](https://circleci.com/gh/kipoi/kipoi-veff)
 [![Coverage Status](https://coveralls.io/repos/github/kipoi/kipoi-veff/badge.svg?branch=master)](https://coveralls.io/github/kipoi/kipoi-veff?branch=master)

+The variant effect prediction plug-in bring VCF annotation for DNA-sequence based models to models that are integrated into [Kipoi](https://kipoi.org).
+Additionally it offers visualisation tools to estimate the effect of possible genetic variants in a given area (mutation maps).

 ## Installation

+To install the variant effect prediction plug-in use the following command:

 ```sh
 pip install kipoi_veff
 ```

+In order to use the variant effect prediction plug-in with Kipoi the `--vep` argument has to be added when setting up the model environment with `kipoi create env <model_name> --vep`.

 ## Usage example

 Main function of this package is `score_variants` accessible from the command line or python.
-It annotates the vcf file using model predictions for the refernece and alternative alleles.
+It annotates the vcf file using model predictions for the reference and alternative alleles.

 ### CLI
 ```bash